datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

 ```

 ### Identify
 The Identify API allows you to use broad search inputs to recover multiple records from our person dataset.
-In particular, this endpoint enables functionality such as searching by just single identifying attribute (such as name, email, phone number, company, school, or location) in addition to using any combination of these attributes
+In particular, this endpoint enables functionality such as searching by just single identifying attribute (such as name, email, phone number, company, school, or location) in addition to using any combination of these attributes.

 ```sql
 SELECT *